Associate Head Coach - Trevor Wachsman

 A former Aggie goalkeeper, Sorenson works primarily with that position group.
 She also coordinates the team travel and meals, while helping to manage the Aggies' social media accounts.

 Sorenson spent three seasons as a full-time assistant for the Aggies from 2013-15.
 The year before, she served as a volunteer undergraduate assistant after completing her four-year playing career.
-She spent the last year as a family and consumer science teacher at Cottonwood High School in Murray, Utah.
+She also spent one year as a family and consumer science teacher at Cottonwood High School in Murray, Utah, before returning to the coaching staff for the 2017 season.

 In 2015, the Aggie goalkeepers combined for a 1.17 goals against average, allowing 24 goals on the season.
 Jeannie Woller finished her career that year, tallying 245 saves and posting a 1.09 GAA.
 Sara Cobb and Grace McGuire also saw time in the net, as the three combined to earn seven shutouts.